atharvadeshpandesuwork-showcase/velocity-motors-profitability-analysis/README.md

 - How does product mix influence performance ?
 - Where are the efficiency gaps accross branches ?
 - Which branches are strong candidates for expansion based on performance and efficiency ?

+Note: This project uses synthetic data generated through Python and Claude AI for educational and portfolio purposes.

 ---